enoch-sit/tool-chatbot-boilerplate/services/mimicAzure/README.md

 }
 ```

-The service will stream "hello how are you" word by word with a 500ms delay between chunks.
+The service will stream responses word by word with a 200ms delay between chunks for streaming requests, or return complete Azure-format responses for non-streaming requests.

 ## Scripts